 If there are other issues you wish to raise, you are always welcome to contact the relevant officer of the Department.
-In addition, please note that Professor Petr Sloman (DOPE - postgraduate) and Professor Giovanni Mantilla (Dr Chris Brooke LT) (DUGE - undergraduate) are the department's Responsible Officers (pjs93@cam.ac.uk; gm633@cam.ac.uk and cb632@cam.ac.uk LT).
+In addition, please note that Professor Peter Sloman (DOPE - postgraduate) and Professor Giovanni Mantilla (DUGE - undergraduate) are the department's Responsible Officers pjs93@cam.ac.uk; gm633@cam.ac.uk.